 The mission of Counseling and Disabilities Services is to resolve barriers to the learning process and serve as a vital link in the UM-Dearborn “safety net.”
 Counseling and Disabilities Services advance the academic mission of the University by enhancing personal development, problem solving, and communication.
 Our office is located at 2157 University Center.

 We provide short-term therapy (up to 12 sessions per academic year) to all registered UM-Dearborn students.
 UM-Dearborn faculty and staff are also eligible (FASAP).
 There is no fee for counseling.
-Counseling is provided by licensed psychologists.
+Counseling is provided by licensed professionals, or graduate students under the supervision of a licensed psychologist.
 Note: We do not prescribe medication.
 Counseling begins with an assessment of your concerns and leads to a recommendation, which may include individual counseling, couples counseling, group counseling, or referral to a specialist.

 Scheduling an Appointment

 Stop by the C&D Office at 2157 University Center.
 The first step in arranging an appointment will be to complete a questionnaire, and then an appointment will be scheduled.
 Please inform our receptionist if your concern is urgent.